USS Oriskany: 1950–1956

 Strikes continued through 11 February, attacking enemy artillery positions, troop emplacements, and supply dumps along the main battlefront.
 Following a brief upkeep period in Japan, Oriskany returned to combat on 1 March 1953.
 On 6 March, three men were killed and 13 were injured when a general-purpose bomb from a F4U Corsair broke loose and detonated.
 She continued in action until 29 March, called at Hong Kong, then resumed air strikes on 8 April.
 She departed the Korean Coast on 22 April, touched at Yokosuka, and then departed for San Diego on 2 May, arriving there on 18 May.

 Following readiness training along the California coast, Oriskany departed San Francisco on 14 September 1953 to aid the 7th Fleet watching over the uneasy truce in Korea, arriving in Yokosuka on 15 October.
 Thereafter, she cruised the Sea of Japan, the East China Sea, and the area of the Philippines.
 After providing air support for Marine amphibious assault exercises at Iwo Jima, the carrier returned to San Diego on 22 April 1954.
-She entered San Francisco Naval Shipyard for overhaul; the overhaul was completed on 22 October, when she put to sea for the first of a series of coastal operations, and participation in the production of the Korean War-era film The Bridges at Toko-Ri, where she stood in for the escort carrier USS Savo Island.
+She entered San Francisco Naval Shipyard for overhaul; the overhaul was completed on 22 October, when she put to sea for the first of a series of coastal operations, and participation in the production of the Korean War-era film The Bridges at Toko-Ri, where she stood as the fictitious fleet aircraft carrier USS Savo Island (not to be confused with CVE-78, the Casablanca Class World War II era escort carrier of the same name).

 Oriskany arrived at Yokosuka on 2 April 1955, and operated with the Fast Carrier Task Force ranging from Japan and Okinawa to the Philippines.
 This deployment ended on 7 September, and the carrier arrived at NAS Alameda, California, on 21 September.

 She cruised the California Coast while qualifying pilots of Air Group 9, then put to sea from Alameda on 11 February 1956 for another rigorous Western Pacific (WestPac) deployment.